kevinlekiller/Newznab-Blacklist/README.md

 UPDATE PARSING:
 ---------------

-In this folder there are 2 scripts, update_parsing_mod.php and remove_misc_releases.php.
+In this folder there are 2 folders, Put in misc/testing and Put in www/lib.

+You put the files in those appropriate folders of your newznab installation.

-update_parsing_mod.php will try to fix release names from the "other" categories, remove_misc_releases.php is used to remove some releases which update_parsing_mod.php can not fix.
+Update_parsing_mod.php will try to fix release names from the "other" categories.

+Remove_misc_releases.php is used to remove some releases which update_parsing_mod.php can not fix. (you can run this after you run update_parsing_mod if you want).

 Open the files in a text editor and read the options to see how to use them.

-These scripts go in newznab/misc/testing
+By default update_parsing will only do 24 hours, I recommend turning this to false for the first run, then switching it back to true.

-You must be running php 5.4+ to use update_parsing_mod.php
+You must be running php 5.4+ to use update_parsing_mod.php.

 ---------------------------------------------------------------------------------------------------------------------